car-z/u256bit-arithmetic-operations-spring25/README.md

 # u256bit-arithmetic-operations-spring25

 Implementing a C library for arithmetic operations on a 256-bit unsigned integer data type.
+Unit tests to verify functionality of all functions created and included.

 Included Operations:
 - constructor